AI4WA/OpenOmniFramework/docs/Tutorial/case_study.md

 After annotation with context, the accuracy performance is impressive, with an overall score of 4.7/5.
 Most responses are accurate; however, the LLM lacks specific skills for assisting the visually impaired.
 For example, when asked *where the keyboard is*, the response could include more instructive steps on how to grab it rather than a general description.
-This indicates that while the conversational AI is nearly production-ready for assisting the visually impaired with indoor activities, improvements in latency and response content are still needed.
+This indicates that while the conversational Agent is nearly production-ready for assisting the visually impaired with indoor activities, improvements in latency and response content are still needed.